-In October I’ll be starting my hike at the hospital I was born in 36 years ago in Sheffield.
-I’ll then walk over 300km (200 miles) home to Cockermouth, via a selection of national and local trails through South Yorkshire, Derbyshire, Greater Manchester, West Yorkshire, North Yorkshire and Cumbria.
+On 3rd October 2020 I started my hike at the hospital I was born in 36 years ago in Sheffield.
+I then walked over 330km (over 200 miles) home to Cockermouth, via a selection of national and local trails through South Yorkshire, Derbyshire, Greater Manchester, West Yorkshire, North Yorkshire and Cumbria.

 Walk Home 2020 Q&A

-You can see my planned route here –
+You can see the full route I planned here –

-The route starts at the site of the old Jessop Hospital for Women on Leavygreave Road, Sheffield.
+The route started at the site of the old Jessop Hospital for Women on Leavygreave Road, Sheffield.
 This was the place I was born in August 1984.
-Unfortunately the original building has since been demolished.
+Unfortunately the wing of the original building that I was actually born in has since been demolished.

 Sheffield is also known as the Steel City due to it’s history of steel-making.

-The route finishes at my home address in Cockermouth, Cumbria.
+The route finished at my home address in Cockermouth, Cumbria.

 Cockermouth is also the birthplace of William Wordsworth and the town is twinned with Marvejols, France.